carlynorama/GoodMorningSunshine/GeekoutTalk.md

 Geekout Talk Outline
 =============
-Overview: Anatomy of a networked project
+Overview: Anatomy of a Networked Project
 -----
 The system triangle:
 - Local Inputs